wszychta/terraform-module.hcloud-user-data/README.md

 - `ubuntu-16.04` and `fedora-32` - Because they will not be avaliable on Hetzner cloud after <b>June 24 2021</b>

 So if somebody knows how to fix any of described issues please look into [Developing](https://github.com/wszychta/terraform-module.hcloud-user-data/tree/initial_commit#developing) section

+### Supporting development
+If you like this module and you haven't started working in Hetzner Cloud you can use my [PERSONAL REFERRAL LINK](https://hetzner.cloud/?ref=YQhSB5WwTzqt) to start working with Hetzner cloud.
+You will get 20 Euro on start and after spending additional 10 Euro I will get the same amount of money.

 ### Developing
 If you have and idea how to improve this module please: